vaishnavi-kulkarni/Principles-of-Embedded-Software-ECEN-5813-/Project1/README.md

 verify_pattern: Verify a Pseudo random pattern in a specified area of memory
 quit: Quit the program and return to the command line

-Once this was up and running we have made certain modifications to run this on FRDM KL25Z.
+we have made certain modifications to run this on FRDM KL25Z.
+The folder Arm version contains files for FRDM KL25Z